bgoonz/docs-collection/github/github/administering-a-repository/finding-information-in-a-repository/index.md

 ---
 title: Finding information in a repository
-intro: 'To find detailed information about a repository on GitHub, you can filter, sort, and search issues and pull requests that are relevant to the repository.'
+intro: "To find detailed information about a repository on GitHub, you can filter, sort, and search issues and pull requests that are relevant to the repository."
 redirect_from:
   - /github/managing-your-work-on-github/finding-information-in-a-repository/
   - /articles/finding-information-in-a-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
 children: